Drone-mounted Echo Sounder System for Dredging Monitoring

 @

 The solutions at SPH Engineering include single and dual-frequency SBES systems for effective dredging monitoring.
-We offer three types of echo sounders based on survey requirements such as water depth, sediment conditions, and area accessibility.
-With sensors from EofE Ultrasonics Ltd., our UAV-compatible systems deliver precise results.
+We offer three types of SBES echo sounders and one MBES system depending on survey requirements, such as water depth, sediment conditions, and area accessibility.
+With sensors from EofE Ultrasonics Ltd. (SBES) or Cerulean Sonar (MBES), our UAV-borne systems deliver precise results.

 How it Works